rkyv/rkyv/book_src/architecture/archive.md

 deserialization.
 The construction of archived types happens in two steps:

 1. Any dependencies of the type are serialized.
-For strings this would be the characters of the string, for boxes it would be the boxed value, and for vectors it would be any contained values.
+For strings this would be the characters of the string, for boxes it would be the boxed value, and for vectors it would be any contained elements.
 Any bookkeeping from this step is bundled into a `Resolver` type and held onto for later.
 This is the *serialize* step.
-2. The resolver and original value are used to construct the archived value, then the value itself is written to the writer.
-For strings the resolver would be the position of the characters, for boxes it would be the position of the boxed value, and for vectors it would be the position of the archived values.
-Along with the original values, the archived types of each of these can be constructed.
+2. The resolver and original value are used to construct the archived value in the output buffer.
+For strings the resolver would be the position of the characters, for boxes it would be the position of the boxed value, and for vectors it would be the position of the archived elements.
+With the original values and resolvers combined, the archived version can be constructed.
 This is the *resolve* step.

 ## Resolvers